Eating Insects or Entomophagy: Helping People and the Environment

 Professor Arnold van Huis is an entomologist at Wageningen University in the Netherlands.
 With reference to our increasing desire for meat, he's been quoted as saying "If we continue like this we will need another Earth".

-Environmental Problems Caused by Meat Production
+Problems Caused by Meat Production

 Animal farming methods can cause big problems for the environment.
 These problems are becoming more serious because fields filled with free roaming livestock are disappearing in many parts of the world.
 Industrial or factory farming is taking over.
 In these operations, animals are crowded into enclosures and produce concentrated waste, runoff, and odour.

 - According to FAO, 14.5% of the greenhouse gases created as a result of human activity are produced by farm animals.
+Greenhouse gases in the atmosphere absorb heat released by the Earth's surface and than radiate it back to the Earth.

 - The main greenhouse gases released by livestock are carbon dioxide and methane.